-Conversion factors (TJ/unit) and carbon emission factors (t C/ TJ) for submission 2019 have been taken from Table 3-5 (see reporting table CRF Table1.A(b)) and are therefore identical to the ones used for the sectoral approach.
+Conversion factors (TJ/unit) and carbon emission factors (t C/ TJ) for the reference approach in submission 2021 have been taken from Table 3-5 (see CRF Table1.A(b)) and are therefore identical to the ones used for the sectoral approach.

-The apparent consumption, the net carbon emissions and the effective $CO_2$ emissions are calculated for the reference approach as prescribed in the reporting table CRF Table 1A(b).
+The apparent consumption, the net carbon emissions and the effective $CO_2$ emissions are calculated for the reference approach as described in the reporting table CRF Table 1A(b).
 Data is taken from the energy statistics as described in chapter 3.2.4.2.
 The reference approach covers the $CO_2$ emissions of all imported fuels minus exported fuels (e.g. natural gas by the gas network).

-Table 3-3 and Figure 3-3 show the differences between reference and sectoral (national) approaches 1990-2017.
-Energy consumption differs by around 0.74% in 2017, whereas $CO_2$ emissions show a maximum difference of 0.91%.
+Table 3-3 and Figure 3-3 show the differences between reference and sectoral (national) approaches 1990-2019.
+Energy consumption differs by 0.0% in 2019, whereas $CO_2$ emissions show a maximum difference of 2.11% in 2019.